PriyavKaneria/LocalLock/README.md

 yarn global add expo-cli
 ```

-To run LockNote, use the following command:
+To run LocalLock, use the following command:

 ```bash
 npm start